sharikul/BlogPad/docs/getting-started/getting_started.md

 Specifying the directory name as the rewrite base ensures that other content on your web-server aren't affected by BlogPad.

+### Slugging it out
+The reason why BlogPad features routing even though it's not a CMS is because BlogPad enforces the pretty presentation of URL's, built up of slugs and full words - not query strings!

 ## Logging in
 After you've created an account (_or accounts_), you can now login to the supplied admin dashboard by pointing your web browser towards `/admin/login.php`.
-Once logged in, you'll be directed to the post adding screen, which looks like this:
+Once logged in, you'll be directed to the web editor, which looks like this:

 ![Add Post](http://i.imgur.com/G8P2zoS.png)

+Since the aim of BlogPad is to be a _**very**_ minimalistic application, the editor has also been designed to replicate that.
+You also have the ability to format your post's body using Markdown.